-Other revenue includes product revenue from the sale of LED products for the replacement of fluorescent tubes.
-Revenue from the sale of LED products for the replacement of fluorescent tubes is recognized when all revenue recognition criteria stated above are met, which is generally when the products are delivered to resellers or to end customers.
+Other revenue includes product revenue from the sale of LED products primarily for the replacement of fluorescent tubes.
+Revenue from the sale of LED products is recognized when all revenue recognition criteria stated above are met, which is generally when the products are delivered to resellers or to end customers.
 Sales returns, which reduce revenue and cost of revenue, are estimated using historical experience.